BITNULLS/storybook/backend/api.md

 }
 ```

 When testing on postman, the inputs should be set in the request body form-data exactly keys as defined as above.
-They should be of type text.
+They should be of type text. 'answers_in' must be a string of comma separated answers.
+For example, if the three answers are red, green and purple, 'answers_in' should be input as "red,green,purple"

 Failure may occur because of,